WrathXL/preferences_detection_from_text/README.md

-This project aims to detect preferences and think that a person do or like, using text conversations of the subject.
+This project aims to detect preferences and things that a person do or like, using text conversations of the subject.